 Overclocking, a practice common in gaming and cryptomining, that generates more heat, which inevitably leads to even greater cooling requirements.

-That’s why we can predict that by the year 2019 almost 10% of all Data Centers will include Immersion Cooling solutions combined with today's technology and in 2025 this percentage will increase up to 100%.
+That’s why we can predict that by the year 2019 almost 10% of all datacenters will be "greener", including Immersion Cooling solutions combined with today's technology and in 2025 this percentage will increase up to 100%.